MichaIng/DietPi-Docs/docs/install.md

             ![DietPi-config time synchronization](assets/images/dietpi-config-timesync.png){: width="600" height="328" loading="lazy"}

-        Additional installation steps in case of the use of the extension pack:
+        Additional installation steps in case of the use of the extension pack (the description assumes a root user, otherwise add `sudo` appropriate):

         1. Check whether an optical disc with the VirtualBox extensions (`.iso`) is present: